-Keyset Changeover - The process used to switch a subscriber unit to another keyset so that the unused keyset can be replaced without interrupting encrypted communication.
+Keyset Changeover - The process used to switch the active keyset setting on a subscriber unit to the currently inactive keyset so that the keys in the newly inactive keyset can be replaced without interrupting encrypted communication.

 Key Loader - Any type of device used to load encryption keys into a radio.
-With OTAR, this device must be used to provide the initial key loading of a subscriber unit so that it contains the basic keys needed for

-OTAR by the KMF.
+With OTAR, this device must be used to provide the initial key loading of a subscriber unit so that it contains the basic keys needed for OTAR by the KMF (the KEK).
 If OTAR is not utilized, is always used to load encryption keys.
-All keys stored in the key loader are themselves encrypted.
 EFJohnson offers a PDA-based keyloader.

-Logical Link ID (LLID) - An ID transmitted with a data message to identify the destination of the message.
+Logical Link ID (LLID) - An ID transmitted with a CAI data message to identify the destination of the message.

-Message Number Period (MNP) - The maximum difference between message numbers that can occur before a message is declared invalid (see Section 11.4.6).
+Message Number Period (MNP) - The maximum difference between message numbers that can occur before a message is declared invalid (see Section 10.4.4).